 There are less than 1,000 quokkas on the Australian mainland.
 They live in very small areas on the southernmost tip of Western Australia.
 These areas are now protected and the quokka populations there have stabilised.

-Native Predators - There no native predators of adult quokkas.
-Young quokkas, however, fall victim to goannas — native monitor lizards, and wedge-tailed eagles.
+• Native Predators – There no native predators of adult quokkas.
+Young quokkas, however, fall victim to goannas and wedge-tailed eagles.

-Humans - Human activities such as hunting and land clearing once affected quokka populations on the mainland.
+• Humans – Hunting and land clearing once affected quokka populations on the mainland.
 But the quokka and its habitat is now strictly protected.

 Quokkas are classified as vulnerable.
 There are approximately 10,000 quokkas on Rottnest Island.
 And very small numbers on mainland Australia.
 While Rottnest Island has been commercialised, with over 500,000 visitors arriving each year, its high profile publicity and the revenue raised is helping to protect these vulnerable animals.

 How the Quokka Got Its Name